canpolatoral/boa/packages/utils/README.md

 };
 ```

+#### createLocalizationContext
+To provide the context prop for the components.
+Check out [ComponentBase](/packages/base#componentbase) to see how the context prop works.

+#### changeLocalizationLanguage
+Changes the localization context and registers locales to numeral and moment.

 ### Messaging

 We're receiving messages from a backend dynamically.
 The messaging utility receives messages and versions and caches them.